jimm/pmserver/README.md

 Receives sysex from the open output and returns it as a string of ASCII hex bytes separated by spaces.

+## w[rite] file

+Receives sysex from the open input and saves it to a file.

 ## m[onitor]

 Listens for and prints all incoming MIDI messages.
 This is a superset of the